alexdantas/acoc/README.md

 When you run `acoc` for the first time, an example file will be placed on your home directory.

+### Environment Variables

+`acoc` also responds to environment variables.
+You'd normally use them like this:

+    $ export VAR="value"
+    $ acoc

+If `ACOC` is set to `none`, no colouring will be performed.

-If the `$ACOCRC` environment variable is set, specifies the location of an additional configuration file.
+If `ACOCRC` is set, specifies the location of an additional configuration file.

 ## Contributing